- 5/5YELP REVIEWS

 If you suffered an injury as a passenger in a Lyft in Chicago due to the carelessness of the Lyft driver, you certainly have a valid claim against Lyft.
 First, you will have to file a claim against the Lyft driver’s personal automobile policy.
 Many times, there is a language in the policy that voids any accidents in a commercial ride-share arrangement.
 This is when Lyft’s commercial insurance coverage will kick in.
 Make sure you are represented by a Lyft to get your maximum settlement from your Lyft accident.

-What Steps Should I Take if I’m in a Lyft Accident?
+What Should I Do If I was in a Lyft Accident?

 If you were involved in an Lyft car accident, first call 911 and seek medical attention.
 Never let the driver of another vehicle talk you out of calling the police.
 Having a police report is essential in pursuing your personal injury claim.
 The report will typically include details of the car accident, including statements from the Lyft driver and passengers and other witnesses.